 If you’re one of the many people considering a new life as an expat in Brazil, you’ll need a CPF number.
 This is the identifier issued by the Receita Federal - the inland revenue service in Brazil.
-Without a CPF there are many basic things you’ll struggle to arrange - getting a mobile phone or opening a bank account for example, so if you’re moving to Brazil soon, then getting your hands on a CPF will be one of the first things you’ll need to do.
+Without a CPF there are many basic things you’ll struggle to arrange - getting a cell phone or opening a bank account for example.

 Now, back to what you came here to read.

 A CPF number is the identifier that proves you have been entered into the Cadastro de Pessoas Físicas² (Natural Persons Register) in Brazil.

 It’s an 11 digit number, issued by the Brazilian inland revenue service, and is pretty much essential for life in Brazil.
 It’s issued to all Brazilian citizens, and residents - even if they’re expats.